 2018 Revolving Credit Facility-In October 2018, the Company entered into a secured revolving credit facility with a bank syndicate that, as amended, allows the Company to borrow up to \$209.5 million, subject to a borrowing base calculation (the "2018 revolving credit facility").
+The 2018 revolving credit facility is secured by properties in the Company's real estate portfolio: eight office properties and one hotel property.
 In September 2020, the 2018 revolving credit facility was amended (the "2018 Credit Facility Modification") to remedy the effect that COVID-19 had on the Company's ability to borrow under the 2018 revolving credit facility during the period from September 2, 2020 through August 14, 2021 (the "Deferral Period").
 The 2018 revolving credit facility bore interest during the Deferral Period at (A) the base rate plus 1.05% or (B) LIBOR plus 2.05% and (ii) bears interest after the Deferral Period, at (A) the base rate plus 0.55% or (B) LIBOR plus 1.55%.
+As of

-As of June 30, 2022 and December 31, 2021, the variable interest rate was 3.72% and 2.15%, respectively.
+September 30, 2022 and December 31, 2021, the variable interest rate was 4.33% and 2.15%, respectively.
 The 2018 revolving credit facility is also subject to an unused commitment fee of 0.15% or 0.25% depending on the amount of aggregate unused commitments.
-The 2018 revolving credit facility is secured by deeds of trust on certain of the Company's properties.
 The 2018 revolving credit facility contains customary covenants and is not subject to any financial covenants (though the amount the Company may borrow under the 2018 revolving credit facility is determined by a borrowing base calculation).
-The 2018 revolving credit facility matures in October 2022 and provides for one one-year extension option under certain conditions, including providing notice of the election and paying an extension fee of 0.15% of each lender's commitment being extended on the effective date of such extension.
-The Company is working with a bank to refinance the 2018 revolving credit facility prior to its maturity date.
+The Company is working with a bank to refinance the 2018 revolving credit facility which management believes is probable based on its projected performance and current capital market conditions.
 There can, however, be no assurance that such refinancing will occur.
-In the interim, in order to preserve flexibility with respect to the Company's liquidity, the Company submitted an extension notice in July 2022 to extend the maturity of the 2018 Revolving Credit Facility to October 2023.
-The extension is subject to the satisfaction of certain conditions that the Company expects to be able to satisfy (if the refinancing does not occur).
-As of June 30, 2022 and December 31, 2021, \$75.0 million and \$60.0 million, respectively, was outstanding under the 2018 revolving credit facility, and approximately \$125.9 million and \$117.6 million, respectively, was available for future borrowings.
+In the interim, the Company has executed a one-year extension of the 2018 Revolving Credit Facility to extend its maturity to October 2023.
+In connection with the extension, the Company paid 25% of the extension fee specified in the 2018 Revolving Credit Facility (i.e., 25% of 0.15% of each lender's commitment being extended) on October 30, 2022, with the remaining 75% of the extension fee specified in the 2018 Revolving Credit Facility (i.e., 75% of 0.15% of each lender's commitment being extended) being due and payable on the date that is 90 days after October 30, 2022.
+The Company believes cash on hand, proceeds from the sale of our Series A1 Preferred Stock, net cash provided by operations and the entry into new financing arrangements will be sufficient to meet its obligations as they become due in the ordinary course of business for at least 12 months following the date these financial statements are issued.
+As of September 30, 2022 and December 31, 2021, \$\$0, 0 million and \$117.6 million, respectively, was available for future borrowings.